netdata/blog/blog/2023-11-02-netdata-plan-changes/index.md

 The new limits on the Free Community Plan of Netdata Cloud and the Free 30-day Business Trial will be effective from **2023-11-08** for all new users (accounts).

-[Reach out to us](https://www.netdata.cloud/contact-us/?subject=plan-changes) for more details or refer to the [FAQ](https://www.netdata.cloud/pricing/#pricing-faq) for more information on these changes.
+[Reach out to us](https://www.netdata.cloud/contact-us/?subject=plan-changes) for more details or refer to the FAQ on our [pricing page](https://www.netdata.cloud/pricing/#pricing-faq) for more information on these changes.

 Thank you for all the support so far.
 Hope you follow us throughout this journey to _Make infrastructure monitoring easy for everyone._